Carters of Moseley, Birmingham

 The company’s owners, the Mead family, have been farming in Somerset for generations and the canteen (opened to the public in 2015; breakfast/lunch), is, like Yeo Valley’s yogurts, a manifestation of the values which the Meads adhere to at their nearby, organic Holt Farm.
 In everything from the canteen’s accessible pricing to the company’s use of solar energy, the Yeo Valley businesses offer a living example of alternative, ethical food production.
 “When talking about sustainability, it’s not just about the final dish.
 It’s the whole back story,” says executive chef, Paul Collins.

 Having conceived the canteen with owner Sarah Mead, Paul spent six months identifying a network of local suppliers who share their ethos.
 The canteen sources almost all its dairy and meat from Holt Farm.
-Allied to some clever nose-to-tail cooking, that enables the kitchen to serve organic rib of beef on Wednesdays for just £14.
 But the menu is, fundamentally, driven by what vegetables are arriving from suppliers such as The Community Farm or Strode Valley.
 Nature constantly intervenes: “We get texts saying there are no salad leaves this week because the deer have eaten them or they’re frozen, and we go, ‘okay, let’s go to plan B’.
 The menu changes in an instant,” says Paul.

 The Gallivant’s owner, Harry Cragoe, doesn’t come from a hospitality background.
 Refreshingly, therefore, he has no preconceived ideas about how things should be done.
-For instance, where other owners might freak at the cost or logistics of it, Harry loves that the Gallivant’s accomplished chef, Oliver Joyce, sources 95% of his fresh ingredients from within 10 miles of this beachside restaurant-with-rooms.
+For instance, where other owners might freak at the cost or logistics of it, The Gallivant sources 95% of its fresh ingredients from within 10 miles of this beachside restaurant-with-rooms.